FySyZe/wow_whoah/README.md

 # wow_whoah
-I hate everythink about you
+I hate everything about you